Did Phoenicians beat Christopher Columbus to the Americas by thousands of years?

 There is no compelling archaeological evidence that the Phoenicians ever reached the Americas.
 The Paraiba inscription1, found in Brazil in 1872, was written in Phoenician, describing the voyage of ten Phoenician vessels, one of which was cast astray and then unintentionally crossed the Atlantic.
 As Frank Moore Cross explained in “Phoenicians in Brazil?” published in Biblical Archaeology Review, January/February 1979, the writing was too completely preserved, the mix of characteristics of Phoenician writing across various time periods impossible for an authentic inscription.
 Cross concluded unequivocally that the Paraiba inscription was a forgery.
 Various other indicators, from coins that showed the Americas to pre-Columbus Hebrew in the Southeastern U.S. have also failed to hold up under close scientific scrutiny.

 However, such a voyage is difficult to disprove.
 As Dan L. Davis discussed in “Sailing the Open Seas,” published in Archaeology Odyssey, January/February 2003, ancient mariners did not hug the land on their trade voyages, as had generally been presupposed.
 The Phoenicians, among others, sailed into the Ocean Deserts of the Mediterranean–vast areas where no coastline was visible–on a regular basis.
 The Iron Age Phoenicians were the most famous ancient mariners.
-If circumstances were right, or very wrong, a Phoenician trading ship could possibly have ended up lost in the Atlantic, and might even theoretically have reached the Americas.
+If circumstances were right, or very wrong, a Phoenician trading ship could possibly have ended up lost in the Atlantic, and might even theoretically have sailed to the “New World”.

 Undaunted by the lack of evidence, the Phoenicians Before Columbus Expedition set out in 2019 to “prove” that Phoenicians reached the Americas by sailing a traditional Phoenician ship, and blogging their route and experience.
 The Phoenicia was modeled on a wreck dating to around 600 B.C.E., found in the Mediterranean.
 It was built using traditional methods and materials that would have been available at the time.
 The ship had already completed a successful 20,000 mile voyage, circumnavigating Africa in 2010.